Chautauqua is basically a walking community with very narrow streets. The use of automobiles on the grounds is very restricted.

 Each season, Chautauqua Institution has a large number of people with disabilities attending its events.
 We work very hard to accommodate those needs by offering a number of options to help with accessibility.
 Following, is a list of options for patrons with disabilities visiting the grounds of the Institution.

 1. Park in the large section of the Main Parking Lot reserved for those with disabilities, directly across the street from the Main Gate Welcome Center.
-You will need a state issued handicap parking permit to park in this area.
+You will need a state issued permit to park in this area.
 You must then cross the highway where you can board a bus or tram to your destination.

 2. A limited number of spaces for those with disabilities are reserved behind the Main Gate Welcome Center.
-Again, a state issued handicap parking permit is required to park in these spaces.
+Again, a state issued permit is required to park in these spaces.
 Buses and trams are available, just inside the Institution gates.

 4. Electric scooters may be rented at the Main Gate Welcome Center.
 Wheelchairs are also available for rent.
 Scooters may be reserved in advance by calling the ticket office (716.357.6250).
 Wheelchairs are rented on a first come, first-served basis.